whage/thesis/thesis.md

 > Type systems are used to define the notion of well typing, which is itself a static approximation of good behavior [...]
 > Well typing further facilitates program development by trapping execution errors before run time. [@cardelli-96, p.
 6]

-Languages where variables can be given (nontrivial) types are called typed languages.
+There are languages that don't associate a type with values, these are called untyped languages.
-Languages that don't restrict the range of variables are called untyped languages.
+Most assembly languages fall into this category.
 In these languages, invalid operations might be applied to values which could result in a fixed value, a fault, an exception or an unspecified effect.

 Typed languages can enforce good behavior by performing static (without executing the program) checks to prevent ill typed programs from ever running.
 Untyped languages can enforce good behavior by performing sufficiently detailed